Infinidat/infi.clickhouse_orm/README.rst

     >>> dan.first_name
     u'Dan'

-When values are assigned to a model fields, they are immediately converted to their Pythonic data type.
+When values are assigned to model fields, they are immediately converted to their Pythonic data type.
-In case the value is invalid, a ValueError is raised:
+In case the value is invalid, a ``ValueError`` is raised:

 .. code:: python